-As I complete a season of my life and feel a sense of transition, I am asking myself some very important questions about my vocation as a worship leader, administrator and teacher: “What is my calling?”, “What is the anointing for this calling?”, and “Where is God’s appointment to fulfill this calling?”.
-As I wrestle with these questions, I could not help but think of their universality in every ministry situation and the necessity to review them from time to time.
+As I complete a season of my life and feel a sense of transition, I am asking myself some very important questions about my vocation as a worship leader, administrator and pastor/teacher: “What is my calling?”
+“What is the anointing for this calling?”, and “Where is God’s appointment to fulfill this calling?.”
+As I wrestle with these questions about being anointed and appointed, I could not help but think of their universality in every ministry situation and the necessity to review them from time to time.

 Anointed is not being skilled at a task, although skill is a byproduct of anointing.
 I’ve heard people rave about certain minister’s “anointing” because they are so “inspirational”.
 May I suggest that inspiration is not anointing.
 There are a lot of “inspirational’ speakers in the world that are not inspired or anointed by God and creator of the universe; to Him be all praise and honor and glory – Amen.
 Being anointed involves God’s ordaining power to fulfill your calling – your divine purpose.
 This might mean that an anointed person may not be “inspirational”.